Z323323/Roots-of-unity/README.md

   $-----$

-  You might have spot that a morphism lies here.
+  You might have already spot that our relation with multiplicative groups lies here.

   We can set every primitive root of unity for some number $n$ (thus only removing $e^{0}$ from non-primitive ones if $n$ is prime) as the set $H$ built by